-Markets have roared higher as vaccination rates rise around the world.
-The percentage of COVID-related ESG content has declined from the range of ~25% of total volume to the low 20s.
+Markets have roared higher as vaccination rates rise around the Developed world.
+The percentage of COVID-related ESG content has declined sharply, first from the range of ~25% of total volume to the low 20s, and now in the past four weeks the level has remained below a fifth of all volume.

 The “S” in ESG - the Social dimension - has the plurality of ESG data in the past month, with ~40% levels holding after a dip during the early fall, when climate-related policy and severe weather events captured attention.